 There is no need to reinvent the wheel.
 You’ll find plenty of existing resources to keep efforts low.

-It is often that you cannot test all your assumptions with a single MVP.
-Do not build a complex system to test them both.
-Build two separate MVPs.
+Often times you won’t be able to test all your assumptions with a single MVP.
+Build two separate MVPs instead of building a complex system to test them both.

 Write down as many assumptions about your product as you can.
 Here’s a template: